Silvio Berlusconi: Health

-Assault at rally

-On 13 December 2009, Berlusconi was hit in the face with an alabaster statuette of Milan Cathedral after a rally in Milan's Piazza del Duomo.
-As Berlusconi was shaking hands with the public, a man in the crowd stepped forward and launched the statuette at him.
-The assailant was subsequently detained and identified as Massimo Tartaglia, a 42-year-old surveyor with a history of mental illness but no criminal record, living in the outskirts of Milan.
-According to a letter released to the Italian news agency ANSA, Tartaglia has apologised for the attack, writing: "I don't recognise myself", and adding that he had "acted alone [with no] form of militancy or political affiliation".
-Berlusconi suffered facial injuries, a broken nose and two broken teeth; he was subsequently hospitalised.
-Italian president Giorgio Napolitano and politicians from all parties in Italy condemned the attack.
+On 13 December 2009, Berlusconi was hit in the face with a statuette of Milan Cathedral after a rally in Milan's Piazza del Duomo.
+The assailant was subsequently detained and identified as Massimo Tartaglia, a 42-year-old surveyor with a history of mental illness but no criminal record.
+Berlusconi suffered facial injuries, a broken nose and two broken teeth.
+He was subsequently hospitalised, and was discharged on 17 December.

-In the night of 15–16 December, a 26-year-old man was stopped by police and Berlusconi's bodyguards while trying to gain access to Berlusconi's hospital room.
-A search revealed that he carried no weapons, although three hockey sticks and two knives were later found in his car.
-The suspect was known to have a history of mental illness and mandatory treatment in mental institutions.

-Berlusconi was discharged from the hospital on 17 December 2009.

-Heart problems

-On 7 June 2016, after the campaign for the local elections, Berlusconi was hospitalized to the San Raffaele Hospital in Milan because of heart problems.
-After two days, on 9 June, his personal doctor Alberto Zangrillo announced that the stroke could have killed him and he must have a heart surgery to replace a defective aortic valve.
+On 7 June 2016, after the campaign for the 2016 Italian local elections, Berlusconi was hospitalised at the San Raffaele Hospital in Milan because of heart problems.
+After two days, on 9 June, his personal doctor Alberto Zangrillo announced that the stroke could have killed him, and that he had to have heart surgery to replace a defective aortic valve.

-COVID-19

 On 2 September 2020, amid the worldwide COVID-19 pandemic, Berlusconi tested positive for COVID-19.
-He had had contact with businessman Flavio Briatore, who had been hospitalized after contracting the virus, and with his daughter Barbara and his son Luigi, who had also tested positive.
+He had had contact with businessman Flavio Briatore, who had been hospitalised after contracting the virus, and with his daughter Barbara and his son Luigi, who had also tested positive.
 The following day, Berlusconi announced he was well and continuing to work; on the next day, 3 September, he was admitted to the San Raffaele Hospital in Milan with bilateral pneumonia.
-Professor Alberto Zangrillo, head of intensive care at San Raffaele Hospital, said on 11 September 2020 that Berlusconi was admitted with a very high and dangerous viral load, but that he was improving and his response to the disease had been "optimal".

-On 14 September, he was discharged from the hospital.
-Berlusconi described the COVID-19 as "the most dangerous and frightening experience" of his lifetime.

-In May 2021, he was once again hospitalized due to COVID-19 long-term consequences.
+Alberto Zangrillo, head of intensive care at San Raffaele Hospital, said on 11 September 2020 that Berlusconi was admitted with a very high viral load, but that he was improving and his response to the disease had been "optimal".
+On 14 September, he was discharged.
+Berlusconi described COVID-19 as "the most dangerous and frightening experience" of his life.
+In May 2021, he was hospitalised due to COVID-19 long-term consequences.

+In January 2022 Berlusconi was hospitalised for eight days to treat a severe urinary infection with strong antibiotic therapy.
+Due to hospitalisation, he was unable to participate in the presidential elections.

+On 27 March 2023, Berlusconi was admitted to San Raffaele Hospital for three days after suffering pains.
+In April 2023, Berlusconi was hospitalised again at the San Raffaele Hospital in Milan, and was treated in intensive care after suffering breathing problems, due to severe pneumonia caused by chronic myelomonocytic leukemia.
+On 6 April, it was reported that Berlusconi had started chemotherapy.
+On 16 April, Berlusconi was transferred to a regular ward.
+In May 2023, a video of Berlusconi was played at the Forza Italia party reassuring his supporters at the party's convention in Milan.
+In the video, Berlusconi stated that he was ready to return to work after being hospitalised for a month, and that he had never stopped working even while in hospital.
+He was discharged from the hospital on 19 May, proclaiming "the nightmare" was over.